kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay.accounts.md

 caver.klay.accounts.recover(message, signature [, preFixed])
 caver.klay.accounts.recover(message, v, r, s [, preFixed])
 ```
-Recovers the Klaytn address that was used to sign the given data.
+Recovers the Kaia address that was used to sign the given data.

 **Parameters**